uniclogs/uniclogs-pass-commander/README.md

 * `lon` (Float or Integer) - Station longitude in decimal notation.
 * `alt` (Integer) - Station altitude in meters.
 * `name` (String) - station name or callsign.
+* `temperature-limit` (Float or Integer, optional) - Temperature in Celsius above which stops a pass from being run to protect the hardware.
+Default: 40°C

 #### [TleCache]
 Optional local cache of TLEs.
 Currently only 3 line TLEs are supported.
 Format